mrwbsn/redisflush/README.md

 # Redis Flush

-A script to do redis command "FLUSHALL" to multiple redis servers via telnet client
+Do flushall to your all redis server

 ## How To Use